 Millions of developers around the world have used Twilio to unlock the magic of communications to improve any human experience.
 Twilio has democratized communications channels like voice, text, chat, video, and email by virtualizing the world’s communications infrastructure through APIs that are simple enough for any developer to use, yet robust enough to power the world’s most demanding applications.

-The Goodwin team was led by Craig Schmitz, Michael Russell and Alessandra Simons and included Matthew McCoy, Mark Joseph, Roza Nader, Alex Andorfer, Andrew Barton, Monica Patel, Leslie Nash, Kelsey Lemaster, Alexander Plaum, Garrett Gaughan, Jacqueline Klosek, Federica Desantis, Andrea Murino, Kara Kuritz, Jim Riley, Kevin Liu, John Lomazzi, Han Chang, Koray Bulut, Seth Burns, Ai Tajima, Christina Keeney, Scott Zilora and Jay Yaworsky.
+The Goodwin team was led by Craig Schmitz and Alessandra Simons and included Mark Joseph, Alex Andorfer, Andrew Barton, Monica Patel, Leslie Nash, Kelsey Lemaster, Alexander Plaum, Han Chang, Garrett Gaughan, Jacqueline Klosek, Federica Desantis, Kara Kuritz, Jim Riley, John Lomazzi, Koray Bulut, Seth Burns, Ai Tajima, Christina Keeney, Scott Zilora and Jay Yaworsky.

 For additional details on the acquisition, please read the press release.